-Why put your life in the hands of someone who doesn’t know you and your family.
+Why put your life in the hands of a Judge-- someone who doesn’t know you and your family?

-Why even risk it?
+Why risk it?
 Instead, we strongly encourage clients to resolve their disputes in more amicable proceeding outside of court.
 We can help you in a mediation process, either as a mediator, or as your attorney and advocate.

-Generally, mediation is used when both parties desire an amicable divorce and truly feel they can work together to come up with positive result for all.
-Couples voluntarily participate in mediation to resolve their dispute by agreement.
+Mediation can be used when both parties desire an amicable divorce and truly feel they can work together to come up with positive result for all; these couples can voluntarily participate in mediation to resolve their dispute by agreement.
 In most cases, mediation proves successful and allows everyone to avoid the costs of trial.
 And in Tennessee, most judges require divorcing parties to attempt mediation prior to allowing the case to go to trial.
 Even high conflict divorces can be resolved in mediation with the right combination of factors.

 Benefits of Mediation: